apndx/DenMaker/Documentation/implementation_document.md

 I think my algoritghm is slowed down by OwnArrayList, and on a hindsight I really should have implemented a heap to do the job here.

+The Mazebuilder requires space for its neighbor lists, which can be four times the amount of tiles of the area, which makes it linear O(n) where the n is the amount of tiles.
+Mazebuilder makes the maze building search in the area, which it gets from the logic where it again returns it after the maze is built.

 ### Opening the entrances in Area

 * Affecting parametres: amount of rooms on the area